 Overflow Control Program

-The Overflow Control Program (OCP) is a commitment by KC Water Services to meet regulatory requirements, as outlined in the Consent Decree, to reduce overflows from combined sewer systems and prevent overflows from separate sewer systems.
+The Overflow Control Program (OCP) is a commitment by KC Water to meet regulatory requirements, as outlined in the Consent Decree, to reduce overflows from combined sewer systems and prevent overflows from separate sewer systems.

 Reducing and preventing overflows from Kansas City’s sewer systems creates a cleaner, healthier environment for our community and improves the quality of the water that is returned to area waterways.